-where α and β are user input values, U with double bars are the time-averaged, lateral averaged longitudinal velocity at a segment and layer.
+where α and β are user input values, and U with double bars are the time-averaged, lateral averaged longitudinal velocity at a segment and layer.
 This computation is activated by replacing Dx and Ax with negative numbers which are then interpreted as the α and β input values.
 Hence, if Ax is negative, then α is equal to the absolute value of Ax, such that

-Ax=AxU∆z
+Ax=AxU∆z.

 Similarly, if Dx is negative, then β is equal to the absolute value of Dx, such that

-Dx=DxU∆z
+Dx=DxU∆z.

 The Chezy coefficient is used in calculating effects of bottom friction.
 The coefficient of bottom heat exchange [CBHE] and the sediment temperature [TSED] are used to compute heat exchange at the ground-water interface.
-Sediment temperature can be estimated from average annual temperature at the site.
+Sediment temperature can be estimated from average annual temperatures at the site.
 Recommended values are given in the example.

 [TSEDF] is a coefficient that varies from 0 to 1.
 This regulates how short-wave solar radiation that penetrates to the bottom of the grid is handled in the code.
 A value of 1.0 specifies that 100% of the incident short wave solar impinging on the channel bottom is re-radiated as heat to the water column.
-A value of 0 means that 0% of the shortwave solar radiation is reradiated into the water column resulting in a loss of the solar radiation from the system.
+A value of 0 means that 0% of the shortwave solar radiation is reradiated into the water column, resulting in a loss of the solar radiation from the system.

-Previous experience has shown recommended values produce remarkably accurate temperature predictions for a wide variety of systems.
-The horizontal eddy viscosities and diffusivities and Chezy or Manning’s n coefficient may need additional tuning especially in modeling rivers or estuaries.
+Previous experience has shown that recommended values produce remarkably accurate temperature predictions for a wide variety of systems.
+The horizontal eddy viscosities and diffusivities and Chezy or Manning’s n coefficients may need additional tuning, especially in modeling rivers or estuaries.
 The Chezy C or Manning’s n coefficient is important in estuarine applications for calibrating tidal range and phase.

 Typical values for the Chezy coefficient and Manning’s friction factors have been 70 and 0.035, respectively.
-In estuaries and rivers, these values can vary widely, especially since often this friction factor incorporates errors in the bathymetry of the model.
+In estuaries and rivers, these values can vary widely, especially since this friction factor often incorporates errors into the bathymetry of the model.
 For Manning’s friction factors, a range of values have been used in rivers and estuaries from 0.01 to 0.1 or higher.
-These are usually determined by calibrating the model to water surface elevation data.
+These values are usually determined by calibrating the model to water surface elevation data.

 Starting with Version 3.6, the user can specify the value of [Z0], the roughness height of the water.
 Typical values are less than 10% of the actual roughness height elements (often roughness height divided by 30 is used) and can range from 10-3 to 10-4 m.